arkabagchi1993/GROMACS_Files/README.md

 **(N.B.: The inverted commas are part of the command in this case, do not remove it)**

-3. Here you have to replace the 'gmx hbond -s md100_rescale.tpr -f md100_center.xtc -num hb.xvg -tu ns' with your command of interest, such as 'gmx pdb2gmx -f REC.pdb -o REC.gro'.
+3. Here you have to replace the `gmx hbond -s md100_rescale.tpr -f md100_center.xtc -num hb.xvg -tu ns` with your command of interest, such as 'gmx pdb2gmx -f REC.pdb -o REC.gro'.